oliviernam/DevOps-Training-intermediate/cloudone-file-storage-security/demoing.md

 }
 ```

-### Promote or Quarantine
+## Improving the Functionality

-After a scan occurs, we're able to place clean files on one bucket and malicious in another.
+FSS does only tag scanned files.
+This effectively means, that the logic if the uploaded files should be processed by some logic needs to be on the application side.
+With the help of a Lambda and a littne SNS we're able to take that part.
+So, after a scan occurs, we're able to place clean files on one bucket and malicious in another.

 Still being in your aws cli session create two S3 buckets.